SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-01-19-Web-API-versioning-using-the-NuGet-packages-from-Microsoft.markdown

 tags: WebAPI
 ---

 When developing a Web API, using versioning can greatly improve flexibility for production deployments.
 Even if the contract for your API changes, current users will not be impacted if you keep supporting the version they currently use.
-Using versioning will allow the consumers of your service more time to upgrade to newer versions and it will at the same time allow you to deploy on demand.
-At some point in time certain versions should of course be deprecated and finally removed to improve maintainability of the software.
+Using versioning will allow the consumers of your service more time to upgrade to newer versions and it will at the same time allow you to deploy on-demand.
+At some point in time, certain versions should, of course, be deprecated and finally removed to improve the maintainability of the software.

 Microsoft has several NuGet packages available to easily configure versioning in your API: